mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 filesytem.
 EFS files are encrypted with KMS.

 EFS can scale to thousands of NFS clients, with ~10 GB/s throughput and grows into PB size storage.
-A performance mode option is available at creation time to have maximum I/O with high latency, high throughput and highly parallel ( compared to default latency sensitive mode).
+Performance option is available at creation time to have maximum I/O with high latency, high throughput and highly parallel (compared to default latency sensitive mode).

-Alternatively a through mode is available with bursting capabilities, provisioned throughput i.e. fixed value regardless of storage size and elastic mode which scales throughput up and down based on workloads.
+Throughput option is available with bursting capabilities, provisioned throughput i.e. fixed value regardless of storage size and elastic mode which scales throughput up and down based on workloads.

 ### EFS storage class